Haematology by Tom Meulman (Australia)

 The Globulin level may be reduced due to Nephritis (A condition where kidney function is so compromised that the kidneys no longer filter proteins from the blood and these leak into the urine), liver disease, and in acute Hemolytic Anaemia.
 (Hemolytic Anaemia is anaemia caused by the rapid destruction of Red Blood Cells.)

-The A/G ratio is the calculated ratio between Albumin and Globulin in the blood, and may be elevated due to low Globulin levels and a depressed immune system, and low in liver disorders.
+A/G Ratio - Preferred Range 1.2 to 1.6 g/lThe A/G ratio is the calculated ratio between Albumin and Globulin in the blood, and may be elevated due to low Globulin levels and a depressed immune system, and low in liver disorders.

-4 ml (50 mg) Levamisole, twice daily for 14 days
+Treatment for a depressed immune system.4 ml (50 mg) Levamisole, twice daily for 14 days

 1 Glutamine Complex (400 mg) tablet given twice daily on an empty stomach, for 14 days